 It comes with Medela two phase expression system.
 That means the pump will change suction rate and strength when stimulating the milk; and then when it begins to flow.
 So you are more likely to collect more milk as this mimic your baby’s natural rhythm.
 The pump is also very comfortable to use.
 It won’t nip or rub on the breast at all (when used with the correct size breast shield).
-This is because Medela provide different size shields.
-This ensures the best fit regardless of your breast size.
+This is because Medela provides different size shields.
+You’re sure to find the best fit, regardless of your breast size.

 The starter set comes in a smart black carry case.
 This makes the pump really discreet if you have to use in a public place.
-If you want a few more extra you can get kits with a backpack or a cooler case.
-If you’re a working mum looking for a great pump then this is the one for you.
+If you want a few more accessories, you can get kits with a backpack or a cooler case.
+If you’re a working mum looking for a great pump, then this is the one for you.

 One of the downsides of this pump is that the powerful motor makes it quite loud.
 A tip to make it a little less noisy is to place the pump in the carry bag and zip it up to muffle some of the noise.